niceyeti/tutornetes/README.md

 ## Credit
-This repo was gratefully built atop k3d, docker, tilt, helm, k3s, kubescape, istio, and kubernetes--and google as well.
+This repo was gratefully built atop k3d, docker, tilt, helm, k3s, kubescape, istio, and kubernetes--and much of google's work as well.
+Any copyright/license issues (cloud-native source licenses are prone to 'upgrade') are unintentional, and this repo is for non-commercial use.
 All credit for these technologies goes to their authors, with sincere thanks.
 We stand kittens on the shoulders of giants and call ourselves lions, lol.
 Those who teach instead of tell deserve utmost praise.

 Some very helpful teachers:
 * https://www.youtube.com/c/MarcelDempers